Entry and Insurance

 You are not allowed to study in Germany on a tourist visa.
 It is not possible to exchange a tourist visa for a student visa once you have entered Germany.
 That means that you would have to go back to your home country in order to apply for a student visa.

-Your visa application will require your official letter of admission by the University of Mannheim.
+Your visa application will require your official letter of admission issued by the University of Mannheim.
 Please contact the responsible German embassy or consulate in your country of origin or the country of your home institution and apply for a student visa immediately after receiving your letter of admission.

 You can find more information on visa on the website of the Federal Foreign Office.

-• Students who don’t need visa/residence permits
+• Students who do not need a visa/residence permit

-Andorra • Brazil • El Salvador • Honduras • Monaco • San Marino
+Andorra – Brazil – El Salvador – Honduras – Monaco – San Marino

 Your country is not listed?
 Then you need a visa.